telerik/blazor-ui/window/WindowAsAService/readme.md

 ## To use the demo application

-* Run the demo applicatio and navigate to the `Index.razor` page.
+* Run the demo application and navigate to the `Index.razor` page.
 * Input the desired title and content of the window in the `<TelerikTextBox>` components.
 * Click the `Open New Window` button.